rust-lang/book/nostarch/chapter18.md

 The `DraftPost` struct has an `add_text` method, so we can add text to `content` as before, but note that `DraftPost` does not have a `content` method defined!
-So now the program ensures all posts start as draft posts, and draft posts don’t have their content available for display.
+So now the program ensures that all posts start as draft posts, and draft posts don’t have their content available for display.
 Any attempt to get around these constraints will result in a compiler error.

 <!-- Old headings.
 Do not remove or links may break. -->

 <a id="implementing-transitions-as-transformations-into-different-types"></a>

-So how do we get a published post?
+So, how do we get a published post?
 We want to enforce the rule that a draft post has to be reviewed and approved before it can be published.
 A post in the pending review state should still not display any content.
 Let’s implement these constraints by adding another struct, `PendingReviewPost`, defining the